Catalog Governing Graduation

 Students earning a BA degree must pursue coursework outside the major and complete either:

-- One Major, one Minor, and one area of Concentration
+- One Major and one Minor

 Bachelor of Fine Arts (BFA) Degree